Foreigners needed to fill Singapore tech jobs crunch, says central banker

 "The competition for tech talent is economy-wide as more sectors embark on digitalisation," said Menon, adding that the pipeline of local tech graduates wasn't enough to fill the vacancies.

-The city-state, an Asian base for many multi-nationals and banks, is home to global companies such as Facebook and Alphabet’s Google, while ByteDance and Zoom are hiring aggressively in the country of 5.7 million people.
+The city-state, an Asian base for many multi-nationals and banks, is home to global companies such as Facebook (FB.O) and Alphabet's Google (GOOGL.O), while ByteDance and Zoom (ZM.O) are hiring aggressively in the country of 5.7 million people.

 The large mismatch between demand and supply of tech workers meant that "we have to continue to depend on foreigners to fill the growing vacancies for technology jobs over the next few years," Menon said.